 will provide information about what each digit stands for in the

-standard 5-digit code.
+standard 5-digit code library.
 This can aid in engine light diagnosis.
-Although I wish you where here to learn about each digit of the
+Although I wish you were here to learn about each digit of the

 code I'll give you one more shot at starting somewhere else.

-If you are looking to talk to a mechanic about what is wrong with your car you can ask for assistance in the box to the right.
-Or if you want to learn how to pull trouble codes I do have a popular page that starts from the beginning and explains the first step in engine light diagnosis.
+If you are looking to talk to a mechanic about what is wrong with your specific automobile you can ask for assistance on the car repair help page.
+If you want to learn how to pull trouble codes I do have a popular page that starts from the beginning and explains the first step in engine light diagnosis.

 Okay lets talk about what the numbers mean and how this will help you!
 When you're browsing through the list of any OBD II trouble codes you'll find that there is gaps in the numbering.
 That will allow codes to be added in the future.
 Also the list of codes includes some equipment not included on all engines and this may also provide gaps in the numbering system.